mohamed-hachaichi/mohamed-hachaichi.github.io/ID/CV.md

 * Affluence flux.
 * Governance structure.

-The support position of the three systems is suppose to provide clear indication if regional systems are vulnerable or resilient to local and global dynamics.

 **Assistant Researcher, [EM Normandie]('https://www.em-normandie.com/en/caen-campus')** (11/2021-07/2022, Caen, France)

 - Collecting, cleaning & harmonizing COVID-19-related data: